- 10 minutes to read

 guid

 Each request must provide a unique tracking ID represented by the attribute guid.
-This guid should be unique per message interchange (each call).
-The mandatory guid attribute aid the error handling process by providing guidance on which batch failed.
+You must use a unique guid per message interchange (each call).
+The mandatory guid attribute aids error handling by identifying which batch failed.
 Each batch should have its own 'Universally unique identifier'.

-guid the guid sent is the same as the guid returned
+guid The guid you send is the same as the guid you receive in the response.

 returnResponseMessageOnExceptions

-The optional parameter returnResponseMessageOnExceptions has Default=false.
-This means that any errors that occur will render an application Exception that you must deal with in your explicit error handler.
+The optional parameter returnResponseMessageOnExceptions defaults to false.
+If errors occur, the system raises an application Exception that you must handle in your explicit error handler.
 Raising errors generally disrupts the flow.

-We recommend that you provide the value true for this attribute and deal with the response message using "normal" conditional (if/case/when) logic instead
+We recommend that you set this attribute to true and handle the response message using standard conditional logic (if/case/when).

-Usage of the different options are intended for developers/solution architects during the design and development/testing of solutions.
+You can use the different options during the design, development, and testing of solutions.

 For BizTalk developers

-If you are using BizTalk and allow errors to be raised, the response message will be suspended in the BizTalk message box (BizTalkMsgBoxDb) and definitely disrupts the flow.
-This is not recommended.
+If you use BizTalk and allow errors to be raised, the response message will be suspended in the BizTalk message box (BizTalkMsgBoxDb) and disrupt the flow.
+We do not recommend this approach.

 stateDiagram Client --> LDAP LDAP --> Client